soltanegharb/Learning_Django/README.md

    *   **Secrets Management:**
         *   Never hardcode secrets (API keys, database passwords).
         *   Using environment variables (e.g., with `python-dotenv` locally).
-        *   Cloud-based solutions: HashiCorp Vault, AWS Secrets Manager, Google Cloud Secret Manager.Here's the complete Django backend development roadmap with all debug print statements removed:
+        *   Cloud-based solutions: HashiCorp Vault, AWS Secrets Manager, Google Cloud Secret Manager.

-## Comprehensive Django Backend Development Roadmap

-**7. Security & Best Practices**
    *   **Security Tools & Audits:**
         *   Static Application Security Testing (SAST) tools like `Bandit`.
         *   Django-specific tools like `django-secure` (though many of its features are now in Django core, it's good to be aware of the historical context and purpose).